DO I HAVE A LEGAL OBLIGATION TO GET AN LTMP?

 • Provide information that is the essential basics for engaging and managing contractors for use on common property.

-Hazards constantly change – new cracks form, paths and pavers subside, moss grows on driveways, law court decisions set new duty of care precedents, handrails loosen, occupiers store items in unsafe locations, chemical storage locks are forgotten and the 60,000 pages of applicable legislation constantly change.
-Under duty of care and the Work Health and Safety at Work Act 2015 the common property should be regularly monitored and reviewed to meet your obligations.
+Hazards constantly change – new cracks form, paths and pavers subside, moss grows on driveways, law court decisions set new duty of care precedents, handrails loosen, occupiers store items in unsafe locations, chemical storage locks are forgotten and the applicable legislation constantly changes.
+Under the Health and Safety at Work Act 2015, common property should be regularly monitored and reviewed to meet your obligations.

 Meeting your safety obligations is easy with good quality, professional help.
 Solutions in Engineering Annual Safety Reports will take the compliance monkey off your back.